 A Hospitable Habitat For Learning

 In a school in which we work hard to develop and nurture a culture of collaboration, the reality is that our traditional framework of teacher appraisal was actually excluding daily “evidence” of great learning.
 For instance, it is not uncommon for a teacher to drop by my office or stop at the coffee machine to speak with great passion and insight about a learning activity that has gone exceptionally well, or maybe not-so-well.
 A culture of open and honest dialogue about professional practice and collegial, student-focused conversation is far richer than anything an appraisal visit can ever yield.
 Logic suggested that we should support an existing or desired culture of professional dialogue and centre our plans around this.
-We have therefore implemented a system for faculty professional growth in which teachers set professional goals over a two-year period and personally document their conversations about these growth plans with a member of the leadership team.
-Of course, in order to achieve this, we need to work with even greater awareness and care on what David Price, in his excellent book, OPEN: How We’ll Work, Live and Learn in the Future describes as, “a school culture that is a hospitable habitat for learning”.
-This essential ecology for learning should never be underestimated.
+We have therefore implemented a system for faculty professional growth in which teachers set professional goals and personally document their conversations about these growth plans with a member of the leadership team.
+Of course, in order to achieve this, we need to work with even greater awareness and care on what Price describes as, “a school culture that is a hospitable habitat for learning”.

 Trust – the Primary Force of Professional Learning

-In workshop discussions in which we have shared this work and these ideas, fellow educators have at once seemed excited at the prospect of this liberated approach to supporting genuine teacher growth, then immediately troubled at the core concept implicit: this requires a lot of trust in teachers.
+A collegial culture of true collaboration in which risk-taking and genuine learning is involved requires that a lot of trust be placed on teachers.
 It does, and they deserve it.
-As Barbara B. Levin and Lynne Schrum have pointed out, “cultures in which meaningful teamwork based on trust is the primary force of professional learning and continuous improvement.”
+As Levin and Schrum have pointed out, “cultures in which meaningful teamwork based on trust is the primary force of professional learning and continuous improvement.”
 This perspective has been supported by comments recently made by Fullan who continues to question the value of straitjacket systems of teacher accountability in favour of more humane ways to support our teachers, instead believing that a culture of collaboration is the most powerful tool for improving what happens in classrooms and across districts: “teachers need to feel respected and listened to, school principals need to step back, and the tone has to be one of growth and improvement, not degradation.”

 It’s All About Relationships

-It should be emphasised that the key to the success of this kind of approach to supporting teacher professional growth lies more in the relationships between leaders and teachers than in the shared Google Docs used by the teachers to maintain an ongoing, personal reflection of their learning.
+The key to the success of supporting teacher professional growth lies more in the relationships between leaders.
 Strong professional and collegial relationships are the cornerstone of a school that promotes learning for all.
-These relationships are all about the culture of your learning organisation and, as Edgar Schein has suggested, developing this culture is the critical work of the principal: “The only thing of real importance that leaders do is to create and manage culture and the [critical work] of leaders is their ability to work with culture.”
+These relationships are all about the culture of your learning organisation and, as Schein has suggested, developing this culture is the critical work of the principal: “The only thing of real importance that leaders do is to create and manage culture and the [critical work] of leaders is their ability to work with culture.”

 Cartoon Graphic Credit: Wasserman / Boston Globe / Tribune Media Services